Pawsanie/Steam_statistics_ETL/README.md

 ```bash
 chmod +x ./start_steam_statistics_ETL.sh
 ```
-The script can also be run directly with 'python' command.
+The script can also be run directly with 'python' command.<br/>
 **Example of one task with 'python' command:**
 ```bash
 python3 -B -m steam_statistics_luigi_ETL AllSteamProductsData.AllSteamProductsData \